taboularasa/newtbook/source/2015-07-29-delegating-concern.html.md

 end
 ```

 Now when I include that in a collaborator I can reference the interface without having to reference the class constant.
+But when it comes to testing I can just ignore the concern all together an be testing in lovely PORO land!
+Yay!

-And when I want to use it it would look like this:
+So when I want to use this thing it looks like this:

 ```ruby
 module SalesOverview